Key takeaways

 Not every landlord wants to pay $20 to $40 per month for property management software, especially when you are just starting out with one or two properties.
 The good news is that you do not have to.
 There are free options that cover the basics of rental property management, from purpose-built software to DIY spreadsheet approaches.

-This guide reviews four approaches to managing your rental property without spending money on software.
-We cover a purpose-built free tool, spreadsheet-based approaches, and what you can realistically achieve with each.
+This guide reviews four approaches to managing your rental property at little or no cost.
+We cover a purpose-built tool with a long free trial, spreadsheet-based approaches, and what you can realistically achieve with each.

 Pros: